How To Come Up With An Effective Test Automation Strategy

 Abstract

-There is this myth in most of the IT organizations and teams that Test Automation is some sort of a magical pill that can take care of improving quality of the software.
-It is often considered as a gateway in improving the SDLC processes to achieve quality product.
+There is this myth in most IT organizations and teams that Test Automation is some sort of a magical pill that can take care of improving the quality of the software.
+It is often considered as a gateway in improving the SDLC processes to achieve quality products.
 However, one faces the real challenges at the time of implementation of Test Automation.

-It feels overwhelming at first place to decide scope and timing of automation as well as selection of tools for the same.
-Even if one clears these initial hurdles, there is always somethings that would have been ignored at first place, that could eventually lead to an inefficient test automation setup.
-Despite following Automation Best Practice, investing time and efforts result does not yield the expected outcome.
+It feels overwhelming at first place to decide the scope and timing of automation as well as the selection of tools for the same.
+Even if one clears these initial hurdles, there are always some things that would have been ignored in the first place, which could eventually lead to an inefficient test automation setup.
+Despite following Automation Best Practices, investing time and effort results does not yield the expected outcome.

-The KEY problem is one is NOT adopting the right process at the right time under the right circumstances which result in poor ROI and high cost.
+The KEY problem is one is NOT adopting the right process at the right time under the right circumstances which results in poor ROI and high cost.

 Essence of Test Automation

-With the ever-growing demand for reduction in time to market, there is a significant pressure on the IT industry to adopt innovative approaches and technologies.
-In order to remain competitive in the market, most of these IT organizations face challenges in bringing out new products/features that is stable, reliable and of very high quality.
+With the ever-growing demand for reduction in time to market, there is significant pressure on the IT industry to adopt innovative approaches and technologies.
+To remain competitive in the market, most of these IT organizations face challenges in bringing out new products/features that is stable, reliable, and of very high quality.

-Initially manual testing was considered as the easiest, cost effective and less risky approach in ensuring high quality deliverable.
+Initially, manual testing was considered as the easiest, most cost-effective, and less risky approach to ensuring high-quality deliverables.
 However, manual testing takes a longer time to complete thereby delaying the product release.
-Hence, it becomes inevitable for the organizations to migrate from manual to automated testing.
+Hence, it becomes inevitable for organizations to migrate from manual to automated testing.
 This has the potential for timely release of the product with desired quality and in a cost-effective way.

 Test automation has thus become more and more popular in recent years and has been a constantly increasing activity in the existing software industry.
 Test automation is often seen with many benefits e.g. to reduce the costs of testing, increase test coverage and effectiveness, shorten testing cycles etc. Since test automation is initially costlier than manual testing, it should be thoroughly studied before being adopted.
 However, success in test automation can only be achieved if certain best practices are followed diligently before and during the implementation phase of test automation suite.